-Amazon Kindle does not EPUB books, but support MOBI (DRM-free) and PDF formats.
+Amazon Kindle does not support EPUB books, but supports MOBI (DRM-free) and PDF formats.
 I personally prefer MOBI to PDF because the former is more flexible and better for reading.

 Books downloaded from torrent sites are often EPUB or PDF.
 If you want to transfer these books to Kindle for reading, you will have to convert them to Kindle supported MOBI or PDF.
 Follow this guide to convert EPUB books to MOBI with free Calibre.
 Remember to set the output format to MOBI.

 If you want to transfer eBooks purchased from Barnes & Noble, Kobo, Sony or other stores to Kindle, things will be a little tough.
 These books are typically DRM protected so we can't directly convert the formats.
 Instead, we have to strip the DRM restrictions first.
 DRM-protected PDF books also have to be decrypted because Kindle only supports DRM-free PDF.